 She celebrates this first amazing chapter in her career with the 19 Recordings/Arista Nashville release of Greatest Hits: Decade #1, a 25-song collection that includes such radio staples as “Before He Cheats,” “All-American Girl,” “Cowboy Casanova,” “Blown Away,” “See You Again,” and her six-week #1 breakthrough hit “Jesus, Take the Wheel.”

-Alongside the familiar favorites, Greatest Hits: Decade #1 includes two new songs: “Little Toy Guns” – written by Underwood, Chris DeStefano, and Hillary Lindsey – and the GRAMMY-winning blockbuster debut single, “Something in the Water,” written by Underwood, Chris DeStefano, and Brett James.
+Alongside the familiar favorites, Greatest Hits: Decade #1 includes two new songs: the #1 smash, “Little Toy Guns” – written by Underwood, Chris DeStefano, and Hillary Lindsey – and the Platinum-certified, GRAMMY-winning blockbuster debut single, “Something in the Water,” written by Underwood, Chris DeStefano, and Brett James.

 “I don’t think it would be quite as exciting if I didn’t have something new for the album,” Carrie smiles, noting that fans will also find her previously unreleased, live version of “How Great Thou Art” with Vince Gill, a song they performed together for the ACM Presents: Girls’ Night Out concert and television special.

 “‘How Great Thou Art’ kind of took on a life of its own,” Carrie shares.
 “I hear people all the time come up to me and tell me, ‘I love that, I look at it online all the time,’ so I thought it was important to make that available on an album.”
 Looking back, she adds, “That was a really amazing moment – I think for myself and for Vince – and we felt it.”